Best Car Insurance in North Carolina

 Here's how we score each company:

-• Affordability (60%): We look at quotes for different driver profiles and compare rates within North Carolina.
-Our main rating uses a 40-year-old male with good credit, no driving violations, no claims history and a valid license.
-We also check other combinations to ensure you find the right fit for your situation.
+• Affordability (60%): We looked at quotes for different driver profiles and compared rates within North Carolina.
+Our main rating is based on a 40-year-old male with good credit, no driving violations, no claims history and a valid license.
+We also checked other combinations to ensure you find the right fit.

 • Customer experience (30%): We used sources like Google reviews, J.D.
 Power, AM Best and Reddit to see what customers think about each company.
 We focused on North Carolina-specific feedback to get an accurate score.